Working hard in the background...

 Is this card worth it?

 This card was voted the Best Credit Card in Canada by FinlyWealth.
 The rewards earned on this card for a person with average spending exceed those of other credit cards in Canada by a huge margin!
-In addition, the card has good benefit coverage, making it the best candidate to become the main credit card for the majority of people.
+In addition, this card has a good benefits coverage, a flexible points redemption program (1:1 transfer to Aeroplan® or Avios), making it the best candidate to become the main credit card for the majority of people.

 Is this card worth it?